Luminites: 2012–13: Britain's Got Talent

 They auditioned with "Hurts So Good" which was aired on 27 April 2013, and were put through to the next round, and the semi-finals.
 They performed "To Love Somebody" in the live semi-final on 30 May.
 They received 35.6% of the vote and won the semi-final, therefore were sent through to the final.
 They performed "Hurts So Good" again and finished in fifth place with 6.8% of the vote.
 They were described as Britain's answer to The Black Eyed Peas by judge Simon Cowell.

 2013–14: Post BGT and split

 They announced on 17 June that they were to embark on a three-day tour, visiting London, Manchester and Birmingham from 24–26 July 2013.
 On 17 November 2013 they released their debut single "Do Something", which reached number 65 on the UK Singles Chart.

 On 9 April 2014, Luminites announced on Twitter and Facebook that they were splitting up after three years together in order for them all to pursue different things.
-Nala successfully made it to the live shows of The X Factor and finished in 14th place.
+Nala successfully made it to the live shows of the eleventh series of The X Factor and finished in 14th place.